News & Program updates

 Two Years JX Fund: Supporting Exiled Media in Countering Repression

-Since its foundation, the JX Fund has supported 55 independent media in exile from Belarus, Russia and Ukraine.
+Since its foundation, JX Fund has supported 55 independent media in exile from Belarus, Russia and Ukraine.
 Around 1,600 media professionals in exile have benefited from this work.
-The JX Fund focuses on unbureaucratic and needs-oriented support to enable independent media in exile to operate sustainably.
+JX Fund focuses on unbureaucratic and needs-oriented support to enable independent media in exile to operate sustainably.

 Read more